eisukeesaki/ft_todolist/README.md

 # mind trace

 This file is like a trace of my mind.
-I created it for several purposes.
+I maintain it for several purposes.

 - organize the problem in order to solve it
 - for the benefit of my future self(and hopefully other people as well)